“We’ll set up here,” I decide, once we reach the dry hammock.

 “He raised hell with the County Youth Authority.
 They have to release the paperwork on all the kids who have filed complaints against The Program.
 He threatened a class action suit.”

 “Wot’s that.
 I’s in senior class now, if’n we straighten out the last few months.
 That makes me, like high-class?””

-“Not high school class, but a class of victims of a crime.”
+“Not high school class, but a class action is victims of a crime.”

 “How’s that gonna help?”

 “If we proves… shit, I means prove… Now I’s talkin’ like a hick.”

 “Ya kin take the boy outa the country but not the country outa the boy,” I laugh.

 “Anyway, if he can prove you were abused, then they can’t contend they took you into custody to protect you.”